abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 followers to bathe in the presence of God.

-Average in most aspects of his life, before being brought to Phaneron Douglass worked for his father’s contractor business.
+Average in most aspects of his life, before being brought to Phaneron Douglass worked for his fatherâ€™s contractor business.
 Lacking the finesse or knowledge of the other workers, he prioritized hauling the lumber and other materials around while his father and the other employees focused on the actual construction work.
 It paid little but it gave Douglass something to do.
 The efficient Dagataarian society pinpointed where his skills lied as they do